The below instructions for submitting a manuscript should be read in conjunction with the following journal policies:

 Manuscripts for peer-review articles are normally sent to two (sometimes three) reviewers for anonymous review.
 Authors are provided with a copy (or summary) of the reviewers’ feedback.
 This is regarded as a formative process to assist authors to improve the quality of their manuscript.

 When a manuscript is accepted for publication an updated Word version will be requested.
-It is the author(s)’ responsibility to ensure all references are acknowledged and referenced in APA style and that the final version is accurate in every detail.
+It is the author(s)’ responsibility to ensure APA 7th referencing and that the final version is accurate in every detail.

 An editor may check and provide feedback on your writing or any publication/dissemination issues with content, with an opportunity if there is time for you to make final changes before publication.

 Author(s) should carefully check and prepare the final version of their manuscript as proofs are not sent to author(s) before online publication.